 Students will present a thesis proposal to their committee in the spring of year one (and no later than the end of their first year).
 Students turn in a written research proposal to their committee 2 weeks before the thesis proposal meeting.
-Details about proposal requirements and the process for the meeting can be found here.
+Details about proposal requirements and the process for the meeting can be found here..
 After the meeting, the committee members and the student complete and sign the Master's Thesis Proposal Form.
 This form is turned in to the PBC program assistant after the proposal meeting and serves as documentation of committee membership.
 If at any point the student and advisor agree a change should be made to the committee, this may be done by submitting a written notification of the change to the PBC Program Director.
-Information and forms about the thesis proposal, the committee will provide feedback for improving the proposal and provide an expected timeline for submitting and presenting a revised proposal.
+Information and forms about the thesis proposal can be found on the website under MS Resources.
+If the student does not pass the thesis proposal, the committee will provide feedback for improving the proposal and provide an expected timeline for submitting and presenting a revised proposal.
 This must be done no later than fall of year two.
 If the student does not pass after the second attempt, they may be put on academic probation.